 The regiment lost 38 men killed and 97 wounded.
 Colonel Woodward, Captains Francis Pickens Black, Robert W. Cowan and William M. Lee were killed.
-Captain James B. Farmer was wounded.
+Captains James B. Farmer and George C. Whatley were wounded.

 |June 27||Lt.
 Colonel William Forney, still in Northern captivity, was promoted to colonel, and Major Caldwell was promoted to lieutenant colonel.|

 The regiment loset 32 men killed and 95 men wounded.
 Captain John C. McKenzie was killed and Lieutenant Colonel Caldwell was wounded in the head.
 The colors were captured by the 9th Pennsylvania Reserves Regiment, but survived the war and were returned to the State of Alabama Archives in 2001.